The Settlement Layer: A Foundation for Modern Finance

 Key Takeaways

-• Ultimate Finality: This layer provides the final, irreversible record for all high-value Bitcoin transactions.
+• Ultimate Finality: The settlement layer provides irreversible confirmation for all transactions, creating a permanent record.

-• Layer 2 Foundation: It acts as the secure base for faster protocols like the Lightning Network.
+• Foundational Security: It acts as the most secure base layer for other financial protocols and applications.

 What is a Settlement Layer?